Tempos

 About KeepTheBeat

-KeepTheBeat is a free online metronome that helps musicians of all levels practice with precise, consistent timing.
-Built with the Web Audio API, it delivers rock-solid accuracy that won't drift or skip - even if you switch tabs or minimize your browser.
+KeepTheBeat is a free online metronome for precise, steady timing.
+It runs on the Web Audio API, so the click stays accurate and won't drift or skip, even when you switch tabs or minimize your browser.

 How to Use